Ricardo Baptista Leite: Early life and education

-Baptista Leite was born in Toronto, Canada, son of João Baptista Leite and Ana Maria Guerreiro Leite.
+Baptista Leite was born in Toronto, Canada, son of João Baptista Leite and Ana Maria Guerreiro Leite who fled Portugal after the Carnation Revolution in 1975.
 He studied from pre-school until 5th grade at Regina Mundi Catholic School in Toronto.
-In 1991, he moved with his family to Portugal were he completed 6th grade at the English-speaking St. Dominic's International School.
+In 1991, he moved with his family to Portugal where he completed 6th grade at the English-speaking St. Dominic's International School.
 After learning how to speak Portuguese, he enrolled at Colégio Marista de Carcavelos.